CLOUDED-DEV/flavorly/agent_start/Flavorly_Development_Roadmap_and_MVP_Rollout.md

 ### **Alpha Phase (Core Foundation)**

-**Objective:** Validate basic functionality with a controlled group in Charlotte, NC.
+**Objective:** Validate basic functionality with a controlled group of 15-30 vendors in Charlotte, NC.

 **Key Features:**